 Hunting Preserves

-Two public hunting and fishing areas with a combined 10,000 acres of woodland are located within five miles of the city.
+Two public hunting and fishing areas, totaling 10,000 acres of woodland, are located within five miles of the city.
 Deer, turkey, and squirrel are the principal game.
-The Plum Orchard Lake Wildlife Management Area includes 202-acre Plum Orchard Lake, a popular destination for flatwater kayaking as well as fishing.
-The Beury Mountain Wildlife Management area conserves some of the most remote highland forests in the region.
+The Plum Orchard Lake Wildlife Management Area includes the 202-acre Plum Orchard Lake, a popular destination for flatwater kayaking and fishing.
+The Beury Mountain Wildlife Management Area conserves some of the most remote highland forests in the region.
 In addition to the two preserves, hunting is also permitted in season in more than 65,165 acres in the national park.

 Outdoor Recreation Resorts

 Seven outdoor adventure resorts are located in and near Oak Hill.
 All offer guided whitewater rafting tours on the New and Gauley rivers, and most include basecamps that accommodate cabins and camping and coordinate outdoor recreation adventures.
-Several offer canopy tours and zip line and adventure courses.
+Several offer canopy tours, zip lines, and adventure courses.

 Education

-Oak Hill boasts a multi-use campus on which its elementary, middle, and high schools and the county’s Institute of Technology are located.
-The campus is accessible to a large part of the population of the city by the White Oak Rail Trail.
+Oak Hill boasts a multi-use campus on which its elementary, middle, and high schools, as well as the county’s Institute of Technology, are located.
+The campus is accessible to a large share of the city’s population via the White Oak Rail Trail.
 Several private schools within the Fayette County School District operate in the region, and homeschool programs are supported.

-West Virginia University and New River Community & Technical College maintain campuses at Beckley, 20 miles to the south, and courses offered by Concord University and Bluefield State College are offered at the Irma Byrd Center nearby at Beaver.
-Appalachian Bible College is a drive of approximately 15 minutes south.
+West Virginia University and New River Community & Technical College maintain campuses in Beckley, 20 miles to the south, and courses from Concord University and Bluefield State College are offered at the nearby Irma Byrd Center in Beaver.
+Appalachian Bible College is a 15-minute drive south.

 Location

-Oak Hill is located on the US-19 expressway at highways WV-16 and WV-61.
-It is approximately six miles south of Fayetteville, West Virginia, 15 miles north of Beckley, West Virginia, and six miles north of the Bechtel National Scout Reserve at Mount Hope, West Virginia.
+Oak Hill is located on the US-19 expressway, at the intersection of highways WV-16 and WV-61.
+It is approximately 6 miles south of Fayetteville, West Virginia; 15 miles north of Beckley, West Virginia; and 6 miles north of the Bechtel National Scout Reserve at Mount Hope, West Virginia.

 Map of Oak Hill, West Virginia